Serangoon Harbour

 Serangoon Harbour (Pelabuhan Serangoon; 实龙岗港口 (Shílónggāng Gángkǒu)) is a harbour in Singapore located between the mainland island of Singapore (Pulau Ujong) and Pulau Ubin.

 History

-Before the founding of modern Singapore in 1819, the nearby Pulau Seletar and Pulau Ubin were home to the indigenous Orang Laut and Orang Seletar, who sailed and lived along the Serangoon Harbour, as well as the larger Straits of Johor.
+Before the founding of modern Singapore in 1819, the nearby Pulau Seletar and Pulau Ubin were home to the indigenous Orang Laut, specifically the Orang Seletar, who sailed and lived along the Serangoon Harbour, as well as the larger Straits of Johor.
 The harbour was later transformed into an important port in the northeast of the island, as quarry and timber from the neighbouring Johor and Pulau Ubin became lucrative.
 Access to the harbour from the city was primarily via Serangoon Road.
 In World War II, the British and Allied troops mistakenly believed that the Imperial Japanese Army would invade Singapore by crossing the Serangoon Harbour after the Japanese troops moved into and captured Pulau Ubin.
 However the Japanese troops eventually landed on the northwest of the island far from the harbour.